Economy of Thrissur: Thrissur Pooram

-Real Estate
+Real Estate and Construction

 Real estate is one of the sunshine sectors of city of Thrissur's economy.
-Land availability, image of a clean and green city, good law and order situation, presence of reputed educational institutions and tremendous scope for promoting tourism industry are the pillars of Thrissur's real estate hopes.
-With Kochi becoming more and more congested day-by-day, in due course of time the city of Thrissur is expected to see a spurt in the number of property buyers.
+Land availability, image of a clean and green city, good law and order situation, presence of reputed educational institutions and tremendous scope for promoting the tourism industry are the pillars of Thrissur's real estate hopes.
+With Kochi becoming more and more congested day-by-day, in due course of time, the city of Thrissur is expected to see a spurt in the number of property buyers.